-- Connect to the existing bikeway or trail system, including linkages to and between communities and recreation areas. - 2.
-Link to federal and state park trail systems, where feasible. - Include trails designed to accommodate multiple use (hiking, biking, and/or equestrian) where multiple use can be provided safely for all users and where impacts to coastal resources are minimized. - 4.
+1. Connect to the existing bikeway or trail system, including linkages to and between communities and recreation areas.

+- 2. Link to federal and state park trail systems, where feasible. - Include trails designed to accommodate multiple use (hiking, biking, and/or equestrian) where multiple use can be provided safely for all users and where impacts to coastal resources are minimized. - 4.
 Allow for flexible, site specific design and routing to minimize impacts on adjacent development and fragile habitat.
 In particular, ensure that trails located within or adjacent to Environmentally Sensitive Habitat Areas are designed to protect fish and wildlife resources. - 5.
 Provide connections with populated areas. - 6.
-Provide diverse recreational and aesthetic experiences.

-[Adapted from CWP Policy TR-2.2, p.
-3-159, and Malibu LCP Policy 2.45]

-C-TR-7 New Bicycle Storage Facilities.
-Where appropriate, encourage the installation of bike racks, lockers, or other devices for securing bicycles in convenient locations at beach parks, parking lots, trailheads and other staging areas.

-C-TR-8 Expansion of the Countywide Trail System.
-Acquire additional trails to complete the proposed countywide trail system, providing access to or between public lands and enhancing public trail use opportunities for all user groups, including multi-use trails, as appropriate.
+Provide diverse recreational and aesthetic experiences. - C-TR-7 New Bicycle Storage Facilities.
+Where appropriate, encourage the installation of bike racks, lockers, or other devices for securing bicycles in convenient locations at beach parks, parking lots, trailheads and other staging areas. - C-TR-8 Expansion of the Countywide Trail System.
+Acquire additional trails to complete the proposed countywide trail system, providing access to or between public lands and enhancing public trail use opportunities for all user groups, including multi-use trails, as appropriate. - C-TR-9 Bikeways on National Park Service Lands.
+Consult with the National Park Service (NPS) regarding the feasibility of bikeways on county-maintained roads within NPS park lands. - C-TR-10 Adequate and Affordable Public Transportation.
+Provide efficient, affordable public transportation service in and to the Coastal Zone and support expansion of alternative modes of transportation. - Program C-TR-10.a Encourage Additional Transit Service.

-[Adapted from CWP Policy TRL 1.2 p.
-2 136]

-C-TR-9 Bikeways on National Park Service Lands.
-Consult with the National Park Service (NPS) regarding the feasibility of bikeways on county-maintained roads within NPS park lands.
-[New policy, 2015]

-C-TR-10 Adequate and Affordable Public Transportation.
-Provide efficient, affordable public transportation service in and to the Coastal Zone and support expansion of alternative modes of transportation.

-[Adapted from Unit I Public Services Policy 14, p.
-49, Unit II Public Services Policy 4.c, p.
-191, and CWP Goal TR 3, p.
-3 162]

-Program C-TR-10.a Encourage Additional Transit Service.
 Encourage programs, such as the development of new transit service routes and associated loading and turning areas, parking management and enforcement, and other programs as listed below, consistent with the goal of utilizing public transit to meet current and future increased use of coastal access and recreational areas.
-Develop stable funding streams for such programs, potentially including congestion or parking fees, in cooperation with appropriate county, regional, state and federal agencies.

-- 1. Support continuation and expansion of Marin Transit's Stagecoach service to West Marin; - 2.
-Seek installation of transit waiting shelters as appropriate;

-- 3. Post transit schedules at transit stops; and - 4.
-Consider utilizing the principle of "flag stops" to receive or discharge transit patrons along the transit route as a further inducement to transit patronage.
+Develop stable funding streams for such programs, potentially including congestion or parking fees, in cooperation with appropriate county, regional, state and federal agencies. - 1.
+Support continuation and expansion of Marin Transit's Stagecoach service to West Marin; - 2.
+Seek installation of transit waiting shelters as appropriate; - 3.
+Post transit schedules at transit stops; and - 4.
+Consider utilizing the principle of "flag stops" to receive or discharge transit patrons along the transit route as a further inducement to transit patronage. - C-TR-II Reduction of Visitor Traffic Congestion in West Marin.
+Consult with Caltrans, local, state, and federal parkland agencies, and local communities to provide alternatives to private automobile travel to recreational areas in the Coastal Zone. - C-TR-12 Consultation with Regional, State, and Federal Agencies.

-[Adapted from Unit I Public Services Policy 14, p.
-49, and Unit II Public Services Policy 4.c, p.
-1921

-C-TR-11 Reduction of Visitor Traffic Congestion in West Marin.
-Consult with Caltrans, local, state, and federal parkland agencies, and local communities to provide alternatives to private automobile travel to recreational areas in the Coastal Zone.

-Adapted from Unit I Public Services Policy 14, p.
-49, Unit II Public Services Policy 4.c, p.
-191, and CWP Policy TR 3.6, p.
-3-163

-C-TR-12 Consultation with Regional, State, and Federal Agencies.
 Consult with nearby counties, state and federal agencies, and special districts regarding regional land use and transportation planning.
 Encourage transit providers to minimize service gaps by linking services, such as the West Marin Stagecoach and shuttle services provided by the National Park Service, where feasible.
 (See also C-PK-9 "Coordinate with Federal and State Parks Agencies" in the Parks, Recreation and Visitor-Serving Uses section)

-[New policy, 2015